ttn-lab/.github/profile/README.md

-Hi there! 👋
+### Hi there! 👋

-This is the GitHub profile for our research group at the University of Granada, known as the rabbits :rabbit2:.
+We are the Rabbits 🐰, a research group at the University of Granada, Spain.
-Our research focuses on time and frequency synchronization technologies, as well as industrial communications.
+Our research focuses on time and frequency synchronization technologies, as well as industrial communications and critical systems.